Aquafina-water-bottle/jp-mining-note/wiki/Updating.md

   is a matching field in that other card.

 Here is how I recommend transitioning as smoothly as possible:
+1. As always, create a [backup](setup#preliminary-steps) of your Yomichan settings, just in case.
 1. After running `install.py --update`, create a temporary copy of the note by: <br>
     `Tools` <br>
     →  `Manage Note Types` <br>